 Under the second set of circumstances, the transferor recognizes gain, but the excess liabilities are not considered to be boot.
-Section 357(c)(3) provides special rules for cash and hybrid method of accounting transferors who transfer excess liabilities to a corporation. pp. C:2-22 through C:2-25.
+Section 357(c)(3) provides special rules for cash basis transferors who transfer excess liabilities to a corporation. pp. C:2-22 through C:2-25.